 127.0.0.1or an external IP address depending on what is selected in Connection field of the Metro bundler configuration.

-In the Before launch area, select the Start React Native Bundler task, which is chosen by default, and click .
-Then, in the Configure React Native dialog, choose npm script, and select start or another task that launches the application.
+In the Before launch area, select the default Start React Native Bundler task and click .

 Select the newly created configuration and click .